carlosrijo9/ISEP/MESCC/2nd_year/1st_semester/APROP/PL/pl2/README.md

 # Requirements

-GCC compiler and openmp library (should be included in gcc).
+- GCC compiler and openmp library (should be included in gcc).

-An IDE for programming is recommended (we suggest: VSCode)
+- An IDE for programming is recommended (we suggest: VSCode)

-# Initial setup
+# Setup

 Run the following command
 ```